kanishka-commits/JavaScript/Basics.md

 # JavaScript Essentials
 Brendan Eich created JavaScript, a scripting language\
+*A scripting language is a type of programming language used to give instructions to a computer without compiling the code first.*\
-JavaScript first allocates memory for variables and functions (hoisting), then executes code line-by-line in a single-threaded, top-down manner.\
+*JavaScript still runs without compilation in browsers* JavaScript first allocates memory for variables and functions (hoisting), then executes code line-by-line in a single-threaded, top-down manner.\

 It is a dynamically typed language, meaning that a variable's data type is determined at runtime.
 You do not have to declare the data type of a variable before using it. \